 Dental emergencies can happen at any time: during dinner, at work, or in the middle of the night.
 Emergency dentistry is necessary when you have sudden tooth pain, swelling, bleeding, or a broken tooth that needs fast care.
-If you are in pain, cannot bite normally, or see signs of infection (like a pimple on the gum, bad taste, or fever), it is important to call right away.
+If you are in pain, cannot bite normally, or notice signs of infection (such as a pimple on the gum, bad taste, or fever), call Dr. Ryan Springer and Dr. Stevan Orser right away.
 Getting help quickly can often save your tooth and stop the problem from getting worse.

 What Is Emergency Dentistry?

-Emergency dentistry is urgent dental care for problems that cannot wait for a regular appointment.
-The goal is to relieve pain, stop bleeding, treat infection, and protect your teeth and gums from more damage.
+Emergency dentistry is urgent dental care for problems that can’t wait for a regular appointment.
+Our goal at Arlington Advanced Dentistry is to relieve pain, stop bleeding, treat infection, and protect your teeth and gums from more damage.

 A true dental emergency may include: